-The Re-Grow Puerto Rico Urban-Rural Agriculture Program (RGRW) will increase agricultural capacity while promoting and increasing food security inland wide.
+The Re-Grow Puerto Rico Urban-Rural Agriculture Program (RGRW) will increase agricultural capacity while promoting and increasing food security island wide.
 This Program will enhance and expand agricultural production related to economic revitalization and sustainable development activities.
-This agricultural project associated with the construction of a new greenhouse, installation of a new water well, and purchase of a portable generator is in keeping with the overall objectives of the Economic Development Program.
+The purpose of this project is to increase the productivity of the farm.
+This agricultural project associated with the construction of two new greenhouses is in keeping with the overall objectives of the Economic Development Program.